-Section 9.E: The Sunshine Law: To ensure that parents/guardians will have ready access to the governance of the School, meetings of the Governing Board will be open to the public in accordance with Section 286.011, Florida Statutes, unless confidentiality is required or authorized by law.
+To ensure that parents/guardians will Section 9.E: The Sunshine Law: have ready access to the governance of the School, meetings of the Governing Board will be open to the public in accordance with Section 286.011, Florida Statutes, except as to any portions of such meetings that are confidential or exempt as permitted by law.
 The Governing Board will provide reasonable public notice of the date, time, and place of its meetings and will maintain at the School's site detailed minutes of its meetings, which shall be regularly scheduled.
 Such meetings will be open to the public, and the minutes shall be available for public review.
 The School's Governing Board will publish a calendar on its website that contains a schedule of all Governing Board meetings for the school year, including the date and time of the meetings and the locations.
 The School agrees to hold meetings of its Governing Board within Broward County, Florida at least once a semester during the school year.
 The School shall provide the parents in writing, the process for placing an item on the agenda for the meetings of the School's Governing Board.
 A signed copy of the minutes will be on file at the School's site for review and a copy will be forwarded to the Sponsor.

 Section 9.F: Reasonable Notice to Sponsor of Governing Board Meetings: The Governing Board will provide the Sponsor with reasonable notice of the date, time, and place of its meetings.
 The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings of its Governing Board, to the extent practical.
-The School will provide the Sponsor with minutes of each meeting of The Schools Governing Board within ten (10) calendar days of each such meeting.
+The School will provide the Sponsor with minutes of each meeting of the School's Governing Board within ten (10) calendar days of each such meeting.